stevenxchung/Ionic-Crash-Course/README.md

 # Ionic-Crash-Course

- Ionic crash course.
+Ionic crash course using Angular.
 Ionic is a complete open-source SDK for hybrid mobile app development.